NVQ L2 DIPLOMA IN COPPICING & GREENWOOD TRADES

-The BMC Level 2 in Coppicing and Greenwood Trades will give you the skills you need to start you on your pathway to a diverse and fun career.
+The Level 2 in Coppicing and Greenwood Trades will give you the skills you need to pursue a sustainable and rewarding career.

-- Move into Level 3 Green Woodworking and Coppicing
+- Move into a Level 3 course in Green Woodworking and Coppicing

 - Use this qualification towards entry to the BMC undergraduate course